microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-01.md

 ![hubnspoke noARS](./Resources/media/azurerouteserver-challenge1.png)

 Please perform the following actions:
-- Create a Hub and Spoke Topology as described above **without the use of Route Server.**
+- Create a Hub and Spoke Topology as described above. **Do not use Azure Route Server yet.**
 - Route traffic through the Central Network Virtual Appliance with the use of **User Defined Routes (UDRs)** in Azure.
 Configure the Central Network Virtual Appliance with **static routes** to achieve the latter.
 - Click on the link to get the configuration to deploy an [On Premises Environment using Cisco CSR 1000v](./Resources/wthcsronprem.md)
 - Click on the link to get the configuration to deploy a [Central Network Virtual Appliance using Cisco CSR 1000v](./Resources/centralnva.md)
 - If you prefer or are experienced with other vendor, please feel free to deploy and provide your own configuration however, the appliance of your choice will be used throughout this hack
 > **Warning**
+>
 > Vnet Gateway should be deployed on Active/Active mode!

 ## Success Criteria